 Uncroaking a corpse creates a zombie controlled by the caster.

-In book 2, Wanda gets an upgraded version of this (called Decrypting), which appears to actually brings the unit Back from the Dead, but loyal to her rather than to the unit's original side.
+In book 2, Wanda gets an upgraded version of this (called Decrypting), which appears to actually bring the unit Back from the Dead, but loyal to her rather than to the unit's original side.

 Arch-Enemy: Charlie and Parson.
 As far as Charlie's concerned, Parson is the most dangerous being in all of Erfworld.
 When he realizes that Parson has been made Chief Warlord again, he immediately realizes the situation has become dire.
 He even starts providing extra support and advice to Stanley's enemies at cost, or even gratis.
 He is that worried about Parson.
 The feeling is mutual; Parson seems to believe that Charlie is his most cunning opponent.
 According to Wanda, Charlie is this to the Thinkamancers, possibly even the entire Magic Kingdom.